-If you’re planning on building a single storey rear extension under your permitted development rights, you have until 30 May 2019 to take advantage of a temporarily doubled size allowance under the Larger Home Extension Scheme.
+If you’re planning on building a single storey rear extension under your permitted development rights, you can now take advantage of a doubled size allowance under the Larger Home Extension Scheme.
 This includes extensions up to 8 metres (from 4 metres) for a detached house, and 6 metres (from 3 metres) for all other houses.

 Permitted development is a type of pre-approved permission to build, which allows you to bypass the main planning process, providing your proposed designs fall within the government's guidelines.
 For this reason, it's worth getting an architect on board, who will be used to navigating these rules.

 You should still apply to your council for a lawful development certificate to prove your development is within the conditions provided, but if your plans fall within the scheme, it can save time and potential complications over putting in a full planning application.

 To take advantage of this extra allowance under permitted development, you’ll need to ensure your plans extend no more than 8 metres (for a detached property) or 6 metres (for all other properties) from the rear elevation of the original house, as it stood on 1 July 1948.

 Even if you haven’t built a rear extension yourself, your permitted development rights may have already been used up if a previous owner added to the property.
 If you think this might be the case, book a free consultation call with our friendly architects, who can check on your behalf.

 The development must also comply with other conditions that apply to all rear extensions allowed under permitted development.
 These include: